ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After the mount target is created, you can remotely access your virtual server or bare metal server instance, and attach the file share.

-### Mount target access modes
+### Mount target access mode
 {: #fs-mount-access-mode}

 When you create or update a mount target, you can specify the manner in which you want the mount target to be accessed on the file share.
-You have two options:

-* Use the **security groups access** mode to authorize access to the file share for a specific virtual server instance or instances within a subnet.
-This option is available to newer file shares based on the `dp2` profile.
-Communication between an authorized virtual server instance and the file share can optionally be IPsec encapsulated.
+As of 06 June 2026, the only option for access control mode is **security groups** access mode.
+By using the security group, you can authorize access to the file share for a specific server instance or a number of instances within a subnet.
+Communication between an authorized virtual server instance and the file share can also be encrypted.
 For more information, see [Encryption in Transit](#fs-eit).
-Cross-zone mounting is also supported.

-* Use the **VPC access** mode to allow access to the file share to a bare metal server or any virtual server instances in the same zone of a VPC.
-This option is available for all [file share profiles](/docs/vpc?topic=vpc-file-storage-profiles).
-Cross-zone mounting and encryption of data in transit are not supported for shares with VPC access mode.
-Snapshots are also not supported for shares with VPC access mode.
-This type of access mode is not available for regional file shares with the `rfs` profile.

-    The VPC access control mode for zonal file shares is deprecated.
-As of 06 June 2026, you can't use VPC access control mode when creating new file shares.
-Existing file shares that use VPC access control mode are supported until 06 May 2027.
-[Migrate to security group access control mode](/docs/vpc?topic=vpc-fs-migrate-access-mode) before the end of support date.
-    {: deprecated}

-    VPC access mode is not supported in newer MZRs, such as Montreal (ca-mon), Mumbai - Airtel (in-mum), and Chennai - Airtel (in-che).
-    {: note}

 The `vpc` access mode reaches End of Support on 06 May 2027.
 Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update your share's access control mode to `security-group` to avoid service disruption and data loss.
 {: deprecated}